joaoloss/Webscraping-python/README.md

 # webscraping-python
-## Descrição:
+## Description:
-O programa tem como objetivo realizar a "raspagem" de uma página de usuário do GitHub.
+It's a simple program to test the basics about web scraping using python.
-## Funcionamento:
+## Operation:
-- Entrada: nome de um usuário do github.
+- Input: a github username.
-- Saída: link com a foto de perfil, quantidade e nome dos repositórios públicos.
+- Output: link to profile photo and the number and names of public repositories.